WeaselsAvatar/weasels-public-library/docs/General Sci-Fi/Traps, Hacks and other dishonorable shit.md

 ## Hacks

-### Do not think about blue elephants!
+### Do not think about blue elephants

 Hacking in a cyberpunk (or generally modern) environment, be it for profit, activism or pranks, is usually based on a simple principle:

 *If I know how a system responds to a certain input, I can then maybe change or manipulate that input to get a different response.*